Ted95153420/CarWebApp/README.md

 ![Update database](/ReadMeMedia/UpdateDatabase.JPG "Update database")

-That SHOULD have created an empty vehicles database for you. one way of checking this would be to open an instance of SQL Management Studio, Use for the server name use '(localdb\MSSQLLocalDb)' for Authentication use 'Window authentication' (behind the scenes the connection string uses
+That will have created pre-seeded VehicleIntelDb for you. one way of checking this would be to open an instance of SQL Management Studio, Use for the server name use '(localdb)\MSSQLLocalDb' for Authentication use 'Window authentication' (behind the scenes the connection string uses
-Integrated Security =True)After you click connect you should see the VehicleIntelDb
+Integrated Security =True) After you click connect you should see the VehicleIntelDb.
+The following tables will be pre populated with
+Data : City, Country, Dealer, VehicleMakes and VehicleModels

 ![Vehicle Intelligence Database](/ReadMeMedia/VehicleIntelDb.jpg "Vehicle Intel database")